vibhakamath23/Machine-Learning-for-Medical-Applications-Drug-Food-and-Drug-Drug-Interaction-Prediction-/README.md

 A machine learning pipeline that predicts drug-drug and drug-food interactions from molecular structure, combining Graph Neural Networks (GNNs), Random Forests, and BioBERT-based NLP.
 Built as part of a Johns Hopkins University MLMA course final project.

 The included directory `drug_interaction_models` contains fully trained model outputs and figures from running the full pipeline.
-If desired, this can be downloaded and only the final notebook 3 can be run or edited with this folder to produce results on the architecture outlined in notebooks 1 and 2 below.
+If desired, this can be downloaded and only the Predictive UI in final notebook 3 can be run with this folder to produce results with the architecture outlined in notebooks 1 and 2 below.
 This will take around 20 minutes on a Colab G4.
 If end-to-end retraining and running of all three notebooks is desired (if any architecture changes are to be made to the models), this will take ~1 - 2 hrs to rerun.

 ---